LangUMS/langums/README.md

 }
 ```

-To get the total number of players in the game call it without arguments like this:
+To get the total number of players in the game call `is_present()` with no arguments:

 ```c
 var playerCount = is_present();